 CEO of Real Strategy Advisors

-Darren Fleming has been an industry leader in the commercial real estate sector for over 17 years providing expertise in the areas of workplace strategy and commercial real estate brokerage.
-Darren has worked with some of Ottawa’s most active commercial design builders and major commercial real estate brokerages.
+Darren Fleming has been an industry leader in the commercial real estate sector for more than 20 years, providing expertise in the areas of workplace strategy and commercial real estate brokerage.
+Fleming has worked with some of Ottawa’s most active commercial design builders and major commercial real estate brokerages.
 With exceptional consulting and business strategy skills, he is an experienced leader and provides C-Suite level advice to his clients.